czardien/til/README.md

 A bash util to quickly write and persist TILs locally.

-## In the future...
+## In the future

-... it will automatically sync into a Git repository :heart:
+* it will automatically sync into a Git repository :heart:
-... it will be extremely efficiently searchable :heart:
+* it will be nicely searchable :heart:

 ## Installation